huangyh09/brie/doc/brie_count.rst

 brie-count CLI
 ==============

-BRIE (>=2.0.0) provids two CLI directly available in your Python path:
+BRIE (>=2.0.0) provides two CLI directly available in your Python path:
 ``brie-count``, ``brie-quant``.

 The ``brie-count`` CLI only supports counting exon skipping events in Smart-seq like protocols, i.e., each cell has a separate bam (sam/cram) file.
 Other types of alternative splicing events may be supported soon.
-For barcode based platforms, e.g., dropseq and 10x Genomics, ``brie-count`` are also not supported either.
+For barcode-based platforms, e.g., dropseq and 10x Genomics, ``brie-count`` are also not supported either.

-On the other hand, ``brie-quant`` is more generic and can be applicable if the counting has been done, either by ``brie-count`` or other tools.
+On the other hand, ``brie-quant`` is more generic and can be applied if the counting has been done, either by ``brie-count`` or other tools.

 Splicing annotations